May 2023 Global Temperatures

 Relative to the 1880-1920 average

-The global average temperature in 2022 was 1.16°C warmer than the baseline average for 1880-1920.
-It is the 5th warmest year on record since 1880.
+The global average temperature in 2023 was 1.44°C warmer than the pre-industrial baseline average for 1880-1920.
+It was the warmest year on record since 1880.
 Annual temperature and ranking data are posted as a table by CSAS at Columbia University.

 Columbia Climate School / CSAS / GISS Annual temperature data & analysis